John Currie (athletic director)

-John Angus Lauchlin Currie (born April 1, 1971) is a college athletics administrator, currently serving as the director of athletics at Wake Forest University.
-Prior to his post at Wake Forest, Currie held the position of Vice Chancellor and Director of Athletics at the University of Tennessee from February 28, 2017 until December 1, 2017.
+John Angus Lauchlin Currie (born April 1, 1971) is a college athletics administrator, currently serving as the vice president and director of athletics at Wake Forest University.
+Prior to his post at Wake Forest, Currie held the position of Vice Chancellor and director of athletics at the University of Tennessee from February 28, 2017, until December 1, 2017.

 Education

 Currie earned a Bachelor of Arts degree in history with a minor in politics from Wake Forest University in 1993 and a Master of Science degree in sport management from the University of Tennessee in 2003.

 Career

 Currie began his professional career at Wake Forest in 1993 as a Deacon Club intern before he was appointed assistant Deacon Club director in 1994 (a position he held until 1997).
-After a two-year stint as Assistant Athletics Director at Wake Forest, Currie joined the University of Tennessee in 1997 as Executive Director of its Athletic Scholarship Fund.
+After a two-year stint as Assistant Athletics Director at Wake Forest, Currie joined the University of Tennessee in 1997 as executive director of its Athletic Scholarship Fund.
 Currie served as Executive Associate Athletic Directory at University of Tennessee until 2009.
 He also served on the NCAA Division I Administrative Cabinet from 2010 to 2015, and became a Life Member of the Fiesta Bowl Board of Directors.
-From 2009 to 2017 Currie was the Athletic Director of Kansas State University.
-In 2017, Currie rejoined the Tennessee but as an Athletic Director.
+From 2009 to 2017 Currie was the athletic director of Kansas State University.
+In 2017, Currie rejoined Tennessee but as an athletic director.
 In 2018, it was announced that he had joined the Columbia University's Sports Management graduate program as a professor.
-In 2019, Currie became the Athletic Directory of Wake Forest.
+In 2019, Currie became the athletic director of Wake Forest.